-Often combined with a traditional face and neck lift, this also works as a “stand-alone” procedure and is often seen as the first line of defense in the fight against aging.
+Often combined with a traditional face and neck lift, this also works as a “stand-alone” procedure and is often seen as the first line of defence in the fight against ageing.

 During the consultation, we evaluate your overall health along with your skin quality, skin looseness, folds, and wrinkles.
 In addition, the underlying bone anatomy will be assessed and a facial rejuvenation treatment plan will be created that will help attain the best results.
 Your own personal assessment & concerns are explored and discussed.